 So far 11 Hot Spots have been deleted from the list: three in Denmark, two in Estonia, one in Finland, one in Latvia, one in Germany and three in Sweden.
 The main reason for deletion has been a remarkable decrease in agricultural activities in Estonia and Latvia due to economic recession.

 The EU co-funded project ARTWEI will contribute to the assessment of current environmental status of the coastal lagoons that are still on the HELCOM Hot Spot list.

 The 132 original environmental Hot Spots were designated in 1992 by an international group of scientists, engineers, environmental managers, bankers and national representatives, according to practical economic considerations as well as the seriousness of their impact on the environment and human health.

-Later on, more have been added and totals in 162 Hot Spots.
+Later on, more have been added, with a grand total of 162 Hot Spots.

 Read more about the criteria for the inclusion or removal of hot spots